naveen3011/Attendance-Management-System/README.md

 Face Recognition  *(To develop a browser-based application to demonstrate the application of Face Recognition technology).*

 ## Objective
 Nowadays everyone wants that technology can help them to make them work easily.
-So , I made one  project which can help to take attendance so easily without any paperwork.
+So , I made one  project which helps to take attendance so easily without any paperwork.

 ![GitHub Logo](https://github.com/naveen3011/Attendance-Management-System/blob/main/photo/face-REC..png)